 recognizing

-a) the operative paragraph of Resolution 130 (Rev. Dubai, 2018) instructing the Director of the Telecommunication Standardization Bureau (TSB) to intensify work within existing ITU-T study groups;
+a) the operative paragraph of Resolution 130 (Rev. Bucharest, 2022) instructing the Director of the Telecommunication Standardization Bureau (TSB) to intensify work within existing ITU-T study groups;

-b) that Resolution 71 (Rev, Dubai 2018) of the Plenipotentiary Conference adopted the strategic plan for 2020-23, including Strategic Goal 3 (Sustainability: Manage emerging risks, challenges and opportunities resulting from the rapid growth of telecommunications/ICT), under which the Union will focus on enhancing the quality, reliability, sustainability and resilience of networks and systems as well as building confidence and security in the use of telecommunications/ICTs;
+b) that Resolution 71 (Rev. Dubai, 2018) of the Plenipotentiary Conference adopted the strategic plan for 2020-23, including Strategic Goal 3 (Sustainability: Manage emerging risks, challenges and opportunities resulting from the rapid growth of telecommunications/ICT), under which the Union will focus on enhancing the quality, reliability, sustainability and resilience of networks and systems as well as building confidence and security in the use of telecommunications/ICTs;

 c) that the ITU Global Cybersecurity Agenda (GCA) promotes international cooperation aimed at proposing strategies for solutions to enhance confidence and security in the use of ICTs, considering security aspects throughout the whole lifecycle of the standards-development process;